So till now we got some idea about Linux, so without getting impatient let’s try installing it.

 After downloading the ISO file either you have to burn it in a DVD or have to install it in a pen drive.
 To know how to install it in a pen drive Click here… and for installing it in a DVD Click here…., the only thing you have to remember is that there are many videos which shows installation of Windows OS or other operating systems, whereas you have to select your downloaded Linux Mint ISO here.

 Once your installation pen drive or DVD is ready, boot your system with the Pen drive or DVD.
 Linux has a beautiful facility of installation, which is called Live installation, that means you can use Linux operating system for as long as you want from your pen drive or DVD before installing it on your HDD.
 Of course the speed will be bit less in comparison to installation in HDD.
 And all your settings are not saved as soon you switch off he PC.
+Running live session also ensures that all your hardware are supported.
+If any of your hardware is not supported in live session, look for other ways of installing it or may be your particular hardware will not work on that Linux version.

 Once you are booted with pen drive or DVD the entire system will load and you be able to see the desktop which has an icon which says install to HDD.
 If you are satisfied using Linux Mint virtually through pen drive or DVD, just click on the icon to install it to HDD, and the system will start installing Linux Mint on your HDD.